NPRA/image-anonymisation/README.md

 Database writing can also be done automatically during anonymisation.
 This is enabled by setting `write_exif_to_db = True` in `config.py`.

-WARNING: Currently, the EXIF header will be written to the database even if image postprocessing failed.
-It is therefore recommended to use the `json_to_db` script instead.

 ## Evaluating the current model
 The anonymisation model can be evaluated by running the evaluation script:
 ```